 Including a brief explanation of what was done during a particular shift makes it easier for the incoming team to orient themselves and get to work faster.

-Pro Tip: Summaries should be brief and to the point.
+Pro Tip: Summaries or end of shift forms should be brief and to the point.
 Complete sentences are unnecessary.
 Photo or video recordings are efficient ways to convey information.

 2. Ongoing Task Status